CodeWizardsDev/wizard-notify/wiki/README.md

 <br>

-2. Make sure to Adjust the texts color to make them visible!
+2. Ensure the text colors are adjusted for visibility!

 <br>

-3. For changing the texts color, find the following codes in the config.lua file and modify them as you want!
+3. To change the text colors, find the following codes in the `config.lua` file and modify them:

     ```lua
     Cfg.TitleColor = '#fff'